Welcome to Mercury and Orion

 PE: we will be building on our gymastic skills in indoor PE and developing orienteering skills in outdoor PE.

-Children will participate in a spelling base-line test during the first week back.
-This will determine the spellings children focus on throughout the first term.
-It is highly recommended that children ensure they are familiar with the spelling lists for Y3/4 before focusing on the Y5/6 lists.
+Children will participate in weekly spelling tests.
+During the first half term there will be a focus on words learned in prior years to consolidate their knowledge.
+Spelling lists are provided each half term on the homework page for Year 6.
+It is highly recommended that children ensure they are familiar with the spelling lists for Y3/4 before focusing on the Y5/6 lists as these words form part of the writing assessment criteria for Year 6.

 PE and Games

-Orion - children need their PE kit on Tuesday and Wednesday.
+Orion - children need their PE kit on Tuesday.

-Mercury - children need their PE kit on Monday and Tuesday.
+Mercury - children need their PE kit on Tuesday.

 Y6 Twitter - @Y6wilthorpePS